-- Lemon Dill Butter - add the zest and just of one lemon into the butter mixture with the chopped dill.
+- Lemon Dill Butter - add lemon juice and lemon zest to the butter: the zest and juice of one fresh lemon into the butter mixture with the chopped dill.

-- Garlic Dill Butter - mince 1-2 cloves of garlic and combine with the butter and dill.
+- Garlic Dill Butter - add fresh or roasted garlic: mince 1-2 cloves of garlic and combine with the butter and dill.

 You can also use this delicious butter to make a fun butter board appetizer.

 Next time, try one of these tasty recipes:

 📋 Dill Butter

 Not ready to make this dill yet?
 Don’t forget to pin the recipe for later.

 When you do make it, please comment and leave me a 5 star review ⭐⭐⭐⭐⭐ below - it totally makes my day!